lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

  - In *Repository URL* enter the path of the repository you're currently reading *https://github.com/lvalnegri/presentations-measurecamp09* and then *Create*.
  - Now from **File** -> **Open** choose **R-snippets.R** and run snippets by chunk.

-When you've finished to develop a Shiny app, and want to move it to the server location to deploy it, you just need the following two commands:
+When you've finished to develop a Shiny app, and want to move it to the server location to deploy it, you simply need to enter in the terminal window the following two commands:

   ```
   sudo mkdir /srv/shiny-server/<APP-NAME>
-  sudo cp -R /home/<USER>/<APP-PATH>/ /srv/shiny-server/<APP-NAME>/
+  sudo cp -R /home/<USER>/<APP-PATH>/app.r /srv/shiny-server/<APP-NAME>/
   ```

 __*Happy coding*__